dazigemm/Chance/README.md

 # Chance

 ##Possible Next Steps:
-*Item boolean algebra calculator
+* boolean algebra calculator
-*Item greater number of inputs
+* greater number of inputs
-*Item keep formulas in separate text file to make it easier to import/sort?
+* keep formulas in separate text file to make it easier to import/sort?